libDrive/libDrive/README.md

 ## Source code

-- To access the source code for the backend visit: <https://github.com/libDrive/backend>
+- To access the source code for the server visit: <https://github.com/libDrive/server>
 - To access the source code for the web frontend visit: <https://github.com/libDrive/web>

 ## Features supported